IV RANK AND PROBABILITY

 Implied volatility is the market's prediction of how volatile the stock will be in the future or the expected volatility of a stock.
 Implied volatility has many implications and relationships that should be grasped.

-The higher the IV, the wider the expected range of the underlying stock movement becomes
+For high IV stocks, the wider the expected range of the underlying stock movement becomes

 When IV increases, options increase in value